spex-xray/spex-help/_sources/threads/pionabs/pionabs.rst.txt

     SPEX> par 1 7 tau s f

 Set the PION (absorption) components
-''''''''''''''''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''''''''''''

-Here we introduce three PION components.
+Here we introduce three PION components (:ref:`sec:pion`).
 The parameters of the PION components are restricted to improve the efficiency of a realistic fitting process. ``fcov=1`` refers to the PION component fully covers the line-of-sight. ``omeg=1.E-7`` refers to a negligible solid angle (:math:`\Omega`) subtended by the PION component with respect to the nucleus (omeg = :math:`\Omega / 4 \pi`).

 .. note:: The third ``pion`` component is a spare one with ``fcov=0`` and ``omeg=0``.
 This is practical when analyzing real data without any prior knowledge of the number of PION components required.